Growing Haworthia is easy and fun! Know all about the various Types of Haworthia, so you don’t get confused when you plant one!

 8. Haworthia springbokvlakensis

-The face of its translucent leaves, with purple-brown stripes on the surface, is curved outwards, giving the illusion that it’s swollen.
-As its offsets are not produced frequently, you won’t see it growing in clumps and forming other rosettes.
+The face of its translucent leaves, with purple-brown stripes on the surface, is curved outwards, give this plant an illusion that it’s swollen.

 10. Haworthia koelmaniorum